 If you or someone you know has a criminal record in Pennsylvania, we want to help.
 There are many reasons why thousands of people have chosen us to expunge or seal their criminal records.
 Our website has valuable information on all of Pennsylvania’s options for those with a criminal record.
 We also have an online eligibility test that will help you quickly determine what your options are.

 When you are ready to start your Pennsylvania expungement or pardon, we believe we are the best choice.
 We are nationally recognized experts on expungement.
 We will gladly match any competitor’s price, but nobody can match our quality and experience.
 We serve all Pennsylvania courts for the same guaranteed lowest price, and we are “A” rated by the Better Business Bureau.

 Expungement proceedings can be very challenging.
-Having an expungement attorney represent you helps ensure that your case gets processes and granted as quickly as possible.
+Having an expungement attorney represent you helps ensure that your case gets processed and granted as quickly as possible.
 Expungement in Pennsylvania involves filing a petition for expungement with the Court of Common Pleas in the county where your offense took place.
 The court also requires certain documentation be included with the petition, including a proposed expungement order and a copy of your PA criminal background report from the Pennsylvania State Police.

 Expunging a case in Pennsylvania involves petitioning the court where the arrest or conviction occurred and asking the judge to expunge the records relating to the arrest and the records from the court case.
 An expungement in Pennsylvania completely removes the case from your record.
 We can handle all aspects from start to finish, including appearing for you in court, so that you don't have to in most cases.